dzhavat/dzhavat.github.io/_posts/2020-04-04-my-thoughts-on-github-discussions.md

 With this new place, we can have such separation.
 Next.js is already going in that direction.
 They recently opened an [RFC (Request for Comments) thread](https://github.com/zeit/next.js/discussions/11106) under Discussions, whereas this was under Issues before.

 One might argue that feature requests belong to Discussions as well but the current implementation is not ready yet.
-Issues provide labels and milestones which can be quite helpful to categorize and group stuff.
+Issues provide labels and milestones which can be quite helpful for categorizing and gropuing stuff.

 ### It will make the project feel “alive”

-It’s a good thing I guess because one of the factors that we use to decide whether a project is still active is how “alive” it feels.
-If people are engaging, it will mean that the project is still used.
+It’s a good thing, I guess, because one of the factors that we use to decide whether a project is still active is how “alive” it feels.
+If people are engaging, it means that the project is still used.

 ### It will be used for “Thank you” messages (hopefully)

 This might sound unrelated but it actually [comes from GitHub themselves](https://mobile.twitter.com/becca__z/status/1241789221242880007).

-A couple of weeks ago I tweeted [an idea for a “Thank you”](https://mobile.twitter.com/dzhavatushev/status/1241619880736182273) page on GitHub where people can share their appreciation for the project.
+A couple of weeks ago I tweeted [an idea for a “Thank you” page](https://mobile.twitter.com/dzhavatushev/status/1241619880736182273) on GitHub where people can share their appreciation for the project.
 Because we don’t have a specific page for this, many people use the Issues or don’t share at all.
 Some projects have a [“Thank You” Issue template](https://github.com/xlayers/xlayers/issues/new/choose) for this purpose.
 There’s a lot of positive words buried in the Issues that deserve to be more visible.

 So when Discussions appears in your favorite open source project, be sure to be the first to create the “Thank you” thread.
 Project maintainers and contributors need to hear these positive words!
-They make a difference!
+[They make a difference](https://mobile.twitter.com/Vjeux/status/1256757092192358400)!

 ### It will encourage more people to contribute